clairedavid/ml_in_hep/_sources/week2/NN1_activationF.md

 ```{math}
 \text{ELU}(z) =\begin{cases}\;\;  a(e^z -1) & \text{ if } z < 0 \\\;\;  z & \text{ if } z \geq 0\end{cases} \;\;\;\; \forall \: z , a \in  \mathbb{R}, a > 0
 ```
-with $a$ a hyper-parameter to be tune.
+with $a$ a hyper-parameter to be tuned.

 ```{figure} ../images/lec05_3_elu.png
 ---